Leica M Typ 262 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M Typ 262 does not provide wifi capability.

-Both the M Typ 262 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 262 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The M Typ 262 was replaced by the Leica M10, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the M Typ 262 and PEN-F can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M Typ 262 and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.